 Born in 1923 at Almora, Uttarakhand Swami Satyananda showed a spiritual tendency and heightened awareness right from the age of 6 years.
 In 1943 he left home and came in contact with Swami Sivananda at Rishikesh and the Swami initiated him into the Dashnami Sannyas.
 Satyananda performed such intense nishkam seva that he was able to realize the secrets of spirituality.
 He studied yoga, tantra and Vedanta and kundalini yoga in such a through fashion that he founded the new Bihar School of Yoga in 1963 and became the pioneer of this yoga practice.

 Born in 1925 at a village called Toli in the Garhwal Himalayas, Swami Rama became the holder of the Sankhya Yoga tradition.
 He was encouraged by his Master Madhavananda Saraswati to travel and seek out all the remote monasteries in the Himalayas including Nepal.
 This way Rama got to study with the various Himalayan sages as also with his Grandmaster who lived in distant Tibet.
 Swami Rama travelled extensively in America and Europe and took his knowledge of yoga to those continents.
 He is the first of the Yogis who was studied scientifically at Menninger clinic in USA.
 Scientists wanted to understand how he was able to control his heartbeat, body temperature and blood pressure voluntarily as these are involuntary processes.
 He is the founder of the Himalayan Institute of Yoga Science and Philosophy with headquarters in USA and branches in India and Europe.

-If you are an individual, always interested in completing the journey at once then 500hr Yoga Teacher Training Course at world capital of Yoga is for you...More Details
+For those who are always interested in completing the journey at once then 500hr Yoga Teacher Training Course at world capital of Yoga is for you.